 Compass Variance is the difference between magnetic North and Geographic North.
 In some areas of the country, the difference between magnetic and geographic North is great enough to cause the compass to give false readings.
-If this occurs, the compass variance must be set using the following procedure:
+For the most accurate compass performance, the compass variance must be set using the following procedure: